Union Canal (Pennsylvania): 18th century

-Schuylkill and Susquehanna Navigation Company

-The original engineering concept developed by the Society as well as the navigation company's charter had been to build a canal up to the Schuylkill valley to Norristown, improving the Schuylkill river from there to Reading; while from Reading a canal was to extend to the Susquehanna, via Lebanon.
+The original engineering concept developed by the Society as well as the navigation company's charter had been to build a canal up to the Schuylkill Valley to Norristown, improving the Schuylkill river from there to Reading; while from Reading a canal was to extend to the Susquehanna, via Lebanon.
 This would have required a four-mile summit crossing between Tulpehocken and the Quitipahilla with an artificial waterway connecting two separate river valleys; namely the Susquehanna and the Schuylkill watersheds.
 Its successful completion would have made the middle reach, the first summit-level canal in the United States.
 The term refers to a canal that rises then falls, as opposed to a lateral canal, which has a continuous fall only.
 In this case, the proposed canal at 80 miles in length would rise 192 feet over 42 miles from the west at the Susquehanna river to the summit and then fall 311 feet over 34 miles to the Schuylkill river to the east.
 It was to be the "golden link" between Philadelphia and the vast interior of Pennsylvania and beyond.

 This proposed summit crossing offered a severe test of 18th-century engineering skills, materials and construction techniques.
 For both designing and operating a water-conveyance transportation system through an area where sinkholes are common, and surface water is scarce.
 Ultimately, the 1794 engineering concept was flawed as the water supply for the summit crossing was inadequate and the technology for minimizing supply losses was still another several decades into the future.
-By 1796 however, the navigation company's project was a commercial failure.
+By 1796, however, the navigation company's project was a commercial failure.
 The result was that with the onset of the Erie canal still some thirty years into the future, Philadelphia lost the early initiative in water transportation.

-Merger and remobilization as the Union Canal Company of Pennsylvania (1809-1811)
+Despite the termination of construction in 1796, the company managed to forestall foreclosure on its property and constructed works.